VoxPoser: Composable 3D Value Maps for Robotic Manipulation with Language Models: Experiments and Analysis

 \subsection{Efficient Dynamics Learning with Online Experiences}

-Despite having zero-shot generalization to unseen instructions, we investigate how~\algname can also benefit from online interactions in tasks that involve more challenging contact-rich dynamics, as many behavioral nuances may not be present in the LLMs.
-To this end, we investigate a suite of simulated tasks involving interactions with common articulated objects, including opening doors, fridges, and windows.
-We hypothesize that while these are challenging tasks for autonomous agents due to difficult exploration, trajectories zero-shot synthesized by~\algname would provide useful hints for exploration (e.g., ``handle needs to be pressed down first in order to open a door'').
-Specifically, we first synthesize $k$ different trajectories using~\algname, each represented as a sequence of end-effector waypoints.
-Then we learn an MLP dynamics model that predicts $\mathbf{o}_{t+1}$ from $\mathbf{o}_t$ and $\mathbf{a}_t$ through an iterative procedure where the agent alternates between data collection and model learning.
-The initial synthesized trajectories are used as prior in the action sampling distribution of MPC, where we add $\varepsilon \sim \mathcal{N}(0, \sigma^2)$ to each waypoint in $\tau^{\mathbf{r}}_0$ to encourage local exploration.
-Results are shown in Table~\ref{tab:dynamics}.
-For these tasks involving complex interactions with articulated objects, we find trajectories zero-shot synthesized by~\algname are meaningful but insufficient.
+As discussed in Sec.~\ref{sec:dynamics}, we investigate how~\algname can optionally benefit from online experiences for tasks that involve more intricacies of contact, such as opening doors, fridges, and windows, in a simulated environment.
+Specifically, we first synthesize $k$ zero-shot trajectories using~\algname, each represented as a sequence of end-effector waypoints, that act as priors for exploration (e.g., ``handle needs to be pressed down first in order to open a door'').
+Then an MLP dynamics model is learned through an iterative procedure where the agent alternates between data collection and model learning.
+During data collection, we add $\varepsilon \sim \mathcal{N}(0, \sigma^2)$ to each waypoint in $\tau^{\mathbf{r}}_0$ to encourage local exploration.
+As shown in Tab.~\ref{tab:dynamics}, we find zero-shot synthesized trajectories are typically meaningful but insufficient.
 However, we can learn an effective dynamics model with less than 3 minutes of online interactions by using these trajectories as exploration prior, leading to high eventual success rates.
-In comparison, without the prior, it is extremely difficult to learn a dynamics model because most actions do not lead to meaningful environment changes.
-In all cases, the experiments exceed the maximum 12-hour limit.
+In comparison, exploring without prior all exceed the maximum 12-hour limit.